GetPageSpeed/nginx-extras-docs/docs/lua/memcached.md

 You should always initiate `resty.memcached` objects in function local variables or in the `ngx.ctx` table.
 These places all have their own data copies for each request.

-## TODO

-* implement the memcached pipelining API.
-* implement the UDP part of the memcached ascii protocol.

 ## See Also
 * the ngx_lua module: http://wiki.nginx.org/HttpLuaModule